duncanbradley/duncanbradley.github.io/index.md

 I have a PhD in Psychology from the University of Manchester.
 My research explored the question ‘How do data visualisations make numbers look big or small?’

-I work as a data visualisation develop and write monthly articles about data graphics at [Graph Paper](https://graphpaper.substack.com).
+I work as a Data Visualisation Developer and write monthly articles about data graphics at [Graph Paper](https://graphpaper.substack.com).
 My writing has also been published in academic journals and Nightingale, the magazine of the Data Visualisation Society.

 I have given talks to the Experimental Psychology Society, the Jean Golding Institute, and London Data Visualisation.